 In the 1980s the Regional Junior Cricket Program evolved.
 Regional Boards and Regional Cricket Officers have the responsibility of increasing participation in junior cricket and ensuring that the high performance program gives talented young players every opportunity to be future State and Australian players.

-The Country XI annually competes in the Australian Country Cricket Championships (to be played in Mount Gambier from 3-11 January 2016) and the Country Colts team participates in the WACA’s One Day League competition.
+The male Country XI annually competes in the Australian Country Cricket Championships (played in Wollongong in January 2017) and the Country Colts team participates in the WACA’s Colts League competition.
 Recently, a Masters program has been introduced.